History of the Argentina national football team: The Menotti era: Beginning of greatness

 César Menotti was the manager who won the FIFA World Cup for the first time in 1978 with Argentina.

 The demise of the team in the World Cup forced the Association to make changes in Argentine football.
 David Bracuto was named president of the Football Association in 1974.
 He offered César Luis Menotti the head coaching role of Argentina, which Menotti accepted under several conditions, one being that native players under 25 should not be sold to foreign clubs.

 Menotti debuted on 12 October 1974 in a friendly match against Spain.
 Argentina began a long preparation for the 1978 World Cup which would be hosted on home soil for the very first time, playing friendly matches and tournaments.
 During those years, Argentina played a total of 33 matches.
 The year 1977 was also the international debut of Diego Maradona, who played for the first time at age 16 against Hungary.
-The match was held in Buenos Aires with a large victory for Argentina by 5–1.
+The match was held in Buenos Aires with a large victory for Argentina by a 5–1 scoreline.